wp-plugins/exec-php/readme.txt

 * Exec-PHP can execute PHP code in the excerpt and the content portion of your posts and pages
 * Exec-PHP works in your newsfeeds
 * Configurable execution of PHP code in text widgets
+* Information about which user is allowed to execute PHP with the current settings
 * You can write PHP code in familiar syntax, eg. `<?php ... ?>`
 * You can restrict execution of PHP code in posts and pages to certain users by using roles and capabilities
 * You will be notified through the 'Plugins' menu of WordPress if a new version of the Exec-PHP is available